HappyZombies/express-backend-starter/README.md

 ## Conclusion

 Please feel free to open an issue or pull request so we can discuss some more ideas on how to improve this architecure!
 Please note that this is simply a building block to get started on a solid node project, anything related to Docker, Jenkins, etc. are left out since everyone will have a different solution.
 This project simply serves as a base lane to get started and add whatever you want.
-Eventuall I will have a seperate readme explaning every files purpose and how it all works, but first I would like feedback on this structure.